 Farms on the Duchy’s Dartmoor Estate occupy about 8,100 hectares.
 The Duchy also owns 20,200 hectares of common land, which is used by local farmers to graze cattle, sheep and ponies.
 A harsh climate and relatively poor soil quality means that Dartmoor is best suited to stock rearing and all of the Duchy's 21 farms here are let to tenants who use the land for this very purpose.

-After his time at university, the current Duke of Cornwall spent time working on a sheep and cattle farm on Dartmoor to get first-hand experience of the difficulties faced by tenants in such tough conditions.
-In the decades that followed, The Duke helped to create a number of initiatives and partnerships to support the local community, including the Dartmoor Hill Farm Project, The Dartmoor Farmers' Association and the Dartmoor Woodfuel Cooperative
+The 24th Duke (HM King Charles III) helped to create a number of initiatives and partnerships to support the local community, including the Dartmoor Hill Farm Project, The Dartmoor Farmers' Association and the Dartmoor Woodfuel Cooperative

 The wild terrain forms a valuable training facility for the Ministry of Defence, and many more people visit the moors to take advantage of outdoor activities, which range from hiking and horse riding to orienteering and climbing.
 The Duchy also owns significant sections of the East and West Dart rivers, and their tributaries.
 Here, people can go fishing for brown trout, sea trout and salmon using a licence granted on the Duchy's behalf by Westcountry Rivers Trust.